Coat Color:Deep Slate BlueLight Blue Gray

 Kerry Blue Terriers tend to bark at a medium level.
 As former guard dogs, they’re well-equipped to sound the alarm if someone unknown approaches or there’s a delivery in the driveway.

-Lively and determined, with a coat that causes people to stop and stare, these are just a few of the positive traits you’ll find in a Kerry Blue Terrier.
+Lively and determined, with a coat that causes people to stop and stare, a Kerry Blue Terrier has many positive traits.
 Though this terrier type does have a mind of their own, this personality quirk doesn’t rule out the breed as a loving pet.
-High energy families with spare time to brush and clip are welcome here!
+High-energy families with spare time to brush and clip are welcome here!

 Top Kerry Blue Terrier Names